title

 v.
 Artisan manufacturing, defined for the purposes of this section as the shared or individual use of hand tools, mechanical tools, and electronic tools for the manufacture of finished products or parts as well as the incidental storage, sales, and distribution of such products within the limitations of this section;

 vi.
-The repair of nonpowered equipment and vehicles, including bicycles, whether indoors or outdoors;
+The repair or assembly of nonpowered equipment and vehicles, including but not limited to bicycles, whether indoors or outdoors;

 c.
 The following are not permitted as home occupations:

 i.
-The manufacture of automobiles and other transportation equipment.
+The manufacture or repair of automobiles and vehicles. other transportation equipment.

 6. Permits - When Required and Requirements